Avengers: Endgame and every MCU movie, ranked

 12. Guardians of the Galaxy

-Great characters you immediately care about, interacting with each other in fun ways, coupled with well-directed action with a copious amount of heart thrown in -- that's why Guardians is so good.
+Great characters you immediately care about, interacting with one another in fun ways, coupled with well-directed action with a copious amount of heart thrown in -- that's why Guardians is so good.
 From the late title card reveal to the final dance-off, the movie strongly establishes its tone and doesn't deviate for over two hours.

 The fact that people actually watched this movie and came to care about a talking raccoon and a walking tree is a testament to the skills of Marvel, director James Gunn, the writers and actors.